Utah (UT)

 Units: Dedicated Hunter deer units where offered

-Fees: kind: text; text: nonresident application fee $21 per species/point plus transaction fee • kind: text; text: program/permit fees vary by age and license class; verify current fee table
+Fees: nonresident application fee $21 per species/point plus transaction fee • program/permit fees vary by age and license class; verify current fee table

 Hunt codes: see 2026 limited-entry buck deer hunt table / Utah Hunt Planner